dedovick/imf-tevere/README.md

 Provides fast, reliable and extensible starter for the development of Angular projects.

-`sb-admin-bs4-angular8` provides the following features:
+`IMF - Tevere` provides the following features:

 *   Developed using boostrap-v4.0.0
 *   angular-v8.0.0